Rohan-s18/Algo-Notes/README.md

-# Algo-Notes
+# Algorithms Notes
+## Author: Rohan Singh
-LaTex notes for Algorithms
+LaTex notes for Algorithms!

+Please feel free to fork and contribute to this project!